Nikkei vaults 9,000 for first time in 3 months

-TOKYO Japan's Nikkei average climbed above the 9,000 mark for the first time in three months on Wednesday, boosted by a stronger-than-expected profit outlook from Toyota Motor Corp (7203.T) and short-covering in index options.
+TOKYO, Feb 8 Japan's Nikkei average climbed above the 9,000 mark for the first time in three months on Wednesday, boosted by a stronger-than-expected profit outlook from Toyota Motor Corp and short-covering in index options.

 Trading volume on the main board hit a three-week high, with 2.48 billion shares changing hands.